renovate-bot/cloudspannerecosystem-_-spanner-cassandra-schema-tool/README.md

 ## Note on the DDL Translation

-* Only `CREATE TABLE` statements are supported.
-Other statements will result in a syntax error.
+* Only `CREATE TABLE` statements are processed.
+Other statements are ignored.
 * Table options in the `CREATE TABLE` statements are silently ignored.
 * Static columns are not supported (syntax error).
 * The following data types are not supported (syntax error): `Duration`, `Tuple`, and `Frozen`.